 - Non-degree students are generally not eligible for Financial Aid.
-Some specialized programs may be eligible but they have a separate registration process. - Non-degree students are not assigned an advisor. - Steps to enroll: - a.
+Some specialized programs may be eligible, but they have a separate registration process. - Non-degree students are not assigned an advisor. - Steps to enroll: - a.
 Complete the non-degree application (available online at www.blueridgectc.edu). - b.
+Submit copy of a government issued ID. (updated September 2023) - c.
 Submit placement test scores or unofficial college transcripts for proper placement in certain courses requiring pre-requisites.
-If no placement scores are available, schedule a Placement Test at the Testing Center. - Students will receive an email with directions on payment, book(s), confirmation of registration, and instructions regarding BRIDGE. - d.
+If no placement scores are available, schedule a Placement Test at the Testing Center. - d.
+Students will receive an email with directions on payment and book(s), confirmation of registration, and instructions regarding BRIDGE. - e.
 Pay the required tuition fee after registration.

-Note: Once all of the above paperwork is received, non-degree students may continue to register for upcoming semesters in Bridge.
+Note: Once all of the above paperwork is received, non-degree students may continue to register for upcoming semesters in BRIDGE.
 If the student does not register for two consecutive semesters, the student will need to reapply.
 If the student wishes to become degree-seeking, they will need to apply as a degree-seeking student.
 Non-degree students do not have priority registration in BRIDGE.